firefoxfoxthrot/developer-web-site/_pages/csr-architecture.md

 7. CSR unlocks symmetric key.
 8. CSR uses symmetric key to unlock first payload in either envelope (they should be identical).

-## What CSR v1.0 Will Not Do
+## What CSR Phase One Will Not Do

-CSR v1.0 is just the first iteration of the CSR system, let alone the larger, more complex [Collective Key Management (CKM)](/ckm/) system.
+CSR Phase One is just the first iteration of the CSR system, let alone the larger, more complex [Collective Key Management (CKM)](/ckm/) system.
 It needs to be carefully constrained to ensure the ability to release in 2023.

 It does *not*:
 * Support collaborative key generation.
 * Support collaborative key usage.
+* Support VSS.
 * Protect your key before it's split.
 * Protect your key once it's recovered.
 * Support the usage of multisigs.